 Gene flow

 Gene flow is the transfer of genes from one population to the next.
+This occurs due to migration or the introduction of organisms to a new population.
+This results in the change in gene frequencies of a population.

 Population